The controller pursuant to data protection laws is:

 (2) Date and time of registration

-Your consent is obtained in order to process the data as part of the registration process; please see the data privacy statement.
+Your consent is obtained in order to process the data as part of the registration process; please see the data protection information.

 When users leave comments on our blog posts, the date and time they wrote the comment as well as the username they have selected will be displayed in addition to the comment itself.
 This is for our security, as we may be prosecuted for unlawful content, even if such content was posted by one of our users.